tsuideni-works/tsuideni-works.github.io/user-guide.md

 # User Guide

 ## Share urls
-1. Use the platform browser to navigate to the manga or chapter you want to read.
+1. Use the browser (safari for ios and chrome for android) to navigate to the manga or chapter you want to read.
 2. Share the url to tsuideni.

 ## Delete browsing history